top of page

 Maps

 If you need a map on your board think about whether you want an Ordnance Survey style map with lots of information.
 If so, you will need to consider copyright and licensing issues.
-Otherwise, a simple, hand-drawn map can work well.

-Talk to us early on about the mapping you may need as this element can often take quite a few drafts to get it just right for you.
+Talk to us early on about the mapping you may need as this element can often take a few drafts to get it just right for you.

 Text, maps, photos, logos, contact details - don't be overwhelmed just get in touch with us for help!